-As part of our Christmas Shopping Weekend, on Saturday 24th November hush will donate 10% of all the sales we make to Crisis, the national charity for homeless people.
+As part of our Christmas Shopping Weekend, on Saturday 30th November hush will donate 10% of all proceeds to Crisis, the national charity for homeless people.
 We spoke to Richard Lee, Director of Fundraising at Crisis, about their Christmas campaign and the vital work they do all year-round…

 Meet Our Charity Partner

 Over Christmas specifically, how does Crisis support people?

 Our work at Christmas is just the beginning of helping people out of homelessness.
 It’s a huge volunteer effort, with Christmas centres spanning the length and breadth of Great Britain - offering advice and support with health, housing, employment, benefits food and clothing.

 For many, Crisis’ Christmas centres offer a chance to regain confidence and plan for their future, in a supportive environment, away from the immediate hardships of homelessness.

 But we don’t stop there.
 We introduce guests to our year-round training, education and support with housing, employment and health.
 This long-term support helps people to rebuild their lives and leave homelessness behind for good.